 I’ve spent the last eight months putting one foot in front of the other, weaving my way through sleepless nights, hormonal cravings, and depression.
 My progress has not been fast, but it has been steady and when I fall off the wagon, I do my best to get back on and not just give up.
 My body is now able to do things it couldn’t before and I feel stronger.
 I’m happy with that.

 Every month I try to come up with a new playlist for working out to keep me interested.
 A good playlist is really important to me because I use the music to push my pace and give me a second wind when I get tired.
 Andy can listen to podcasts or books on tape when he runs, but I have never been able to do that.
 I get bored so quickly.
+One minute I’m on a tutorial learning How to play timbales, another minute I’m on a Youtube channel teaching Origami.
 I swear the minute I start a workout the monkeys that live in my brain go berzerk.
-I typically shuffle the list so I don't know what's coming.
+I typically shuffle the list so I don’t know what’s coming.
 It keeps me on my toes.
 I tend to be a pop/rap only girl when it comes to working out.
 I believe strongly that this is why pop music exists.
 Maybe some of you can listen to your supercool fancy music when you work out, but I need a strong beat and a loop, dammit.
 Oh, that reminds me, this playlist is not meant for all audiences.
 There are some bad words.
 You have been warned.